markerlim/geekstack_webapp/README.md

-# Getting Started with Create React App
+# Geekstack is a deckbuilding platform with a few card games.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is also important to note that a strong emphasis is placed on user experience as a Progessive Web App

 ## Available Scripts